-We have limited experience with respect to determining the optimal prices and contract length for our platform's offerings, and as a result, we have in the past, and expect that we may in the future, need to change our pricing model or target contract length from time to time, which could impact our financial results.
+We have in the past, and expect that we may in the future, need to change our pricing model or target contract length from time to time, which could impact our financial results.
 As the market for our learning platform develops, as new competitors introduce competitive applications or services, or as we enter into new international markets, we may be unable to attract new learners or enterprise customers at the same price or based on the same pricing models we have historically used, or for contract lengths consistent with our historical averages.
-In addition, we have only recently launched our consumer subscription offering, and we may not be successful in developing subscription pricing and contract models that appeal to consumer learners.
+In addition, as we develop and roll out new products, such as our recently launched consumer subscription model, or improve existing ones, we will need to develop pricing and contract models for these products that appeal to consumer learners over time, and we may not be successful in doing so.
 Pricing and contract length decisions may also impact the mix of adoption among our offerings and negatively impact our overall revenue.
 Moreover, competition may require us to make substantial price concessions.
 Our results of operations may be adversely affected by any of the foregoing, and we may have increased difficulty achieving or maintaining profitability.